openedx/edx-platform/docs/course_authors/source/open_response_assessment.rst

 Click **Back to problem list** to return to the list of problems.
 You can also wait for a few minutes and click **Re-check for submissions** to see if any other students have submitted responses.

+**Note**

+When a response opens for you to grade, it leaves the current "grading pool" that other instructors or students are grading from, which prevents other instructors or students from grading the response while you are working on it.
+If you do not submit a score for this response within 30 minutes, the response returns to the grading pool (so that it again becomes available for others to grade), even if you still have the response open on your screen.

+If the response returns to the grading pool (because the 30 minutes have passed), but the response is still open on your screen, you can still submit feedback for that response.
+If another instructor or student grades the response after it returns to the grading pool but before you submit your feedback, the response receives two grades.

+If you click your browser's **Back** button to return to the problem list before you click **Submit** to submit your feedback for a response, the response stays outside the grading pool until 30 minutes have passed.
+When the response returns to the grading pool, you can grade it.

 Access Scores and Feedback
 ~~~~~~~~~~~~~~~~~~~~~~~~~~